Do you want to live the foodie dream?

 Over lunch, we will take a forks-on approach to how to write an impactful restaurant review, whilst avoiding the vine-ripened cliches.
 I will share some anecdotes from my, often culinarily decadent, life with the world’s most talked about chefs, restaurants and foodie happenings.

 Workshops will take place at the HQ of multi-award-winning artisan honey producer Bermondsey Street Bees on Bermondsey Street SE1.
-The day will include coffee and homemade biscuits on arrival, an outing to local foodie hotspots for a how-to-do-it-for-real exercise in writing, sharing and critiquing, a tutored raw honey tasting with professional honey sommelier Sarah Wyndham Lewis, plentiful lunch , wine, laughter and a whole menu of new skills and tips to take away.
+The day will include coffee and homemade biscuits on arrival, exercises in writing, sharing and critiquing, a tutored raw honey tasting with professional honey sommelier Sarah Wyndham Lewis, plentiful lunch , wine, laughter and a whole menu of new skills and tips to take away.

 A primary requisite for writing well about food is to have a good appetite, so be sure to bring yours….